bentoml/BentoML/docs/source/guides/configuration.rst

     `bentoml config` CLI command is no longer compatible with the configuration releases in 0.13.0 and above.
     Please see legacy configuration property mapping table below to upgrade configuration to the new format.

-BentoML configuration is defined by a YAML file placed in a directory specified by the `BENTOML_CONFIG` environment variable.
-The example below starts the bento server with configuration defined in `~/bentoml_configuration.yaml`
+BentoML configuration is defined by a YAML file placed in a directory specified by the :code:`BENTOML_CONFIG` environment variable.
+The example below starts the bento server with configuration defined in :code:`~/bentoml_configuration.yaml`

 .. code-block:: shell